-Environmental studies are examining the nature of the waste material generated from renewed operations, as well as the conditions required for bringing the existing operation into readiness for future production.
-These studies included work on future closure strategies and baseline studies such as species at risk surveys and studies on effluent chemistry management.
-Opportunities have now been identified to significantly reduce the existing site environmental and associated financial liabilities through innovative management of future waste rock and tailings and through the processing of mineralized material.
+Environmental studies examined the nature of the waste material generated from renewed operations, as well as the conditions required for bringing the existing operation into readiness for future production.
+In addition to the large scale project, a closure strategy has now also been identified for the small scale development scenario to significantly reduce the existing site environmental and associated financial liabilities through innovative management of future waste rock and tailings and through the processing of mineralized material presently stored on surface that is contributing to water treatment requirements.
+All future potentially acid generating waste produced will be placed sub aqueously to eliminate oxidation and the need for long term treatment requirements.
 These are anticipated to significantly reduce or eliminate the need for ongoing site care and maintenance.
+Additional drilling was completed by the surface rights owner to validate the stability of the coarse tailing pile and eliminate the potential need for future stabilization work during operations.
+Samples from the drilling will be analysed by for tin to evaluate the potential for reprocessing the tailings to recover additional tin concentrates.
 The detailed due diligence review of the historic environmental liability, led by Mark Wiseman, Vice-President, Sustainability, related to the acquisition of the surface rights was completed with no fatal flaws identified.